 Start off with something simple like a classic buttermilk waffle recipe.
 These fluffy treats will bring wholesome goodness to your breakfast table without any added sugar.
 If you’re feeling adventurous, try adding fresh blueberries or strawberries to the mix before cooking them up on the griddle.
 For a more indulgent option, why not top your waffles with maple syrup and whipped cream?

 For those who prefer savory over sweet, you won’t be disappointed either!
 Try experimenting with different herbs and spices such as rosemary or garlic powder to create an irresistible flavor combination.
 Top it all off with bacon bits or feta cheese for an extra kick!
-No matter what ingredients you choose, these savory delights are sure to satisfy even the pickiest eaters.

 Common Mistakes In Making Waffles